hpwit/artnetesp32v2/README.md

 ## artnetesp32v2 new version of the artnetesp32 library
-Here is a new take on the artnet library the code is still in its infancy
+Here is a new take on the artnet library the code is still in its infancy.
+The inspiration is the new aSyncUDP and the new udp_bind technique available in the new espressif core.

 The code is quite not that clean yet but I can drive 35 unvierses at 40+ fps with less than 1% loss.